 - Preheat the oven to 350 F.

 - Drizzle some olive oil in the bottom of a rectangular pan.
 Assemble the vegetables in the pan and use the potato wedges to keep the vegetables upright.
-(You can also put in some carrots to sweeten the sauce as they roast.)

 - Stuff the tomatoes and zucchini about 3/4 full.
 Replace the tomato "caps" and sprinkle the tomatoes and zucchini with breadcrumbs.
 Place a pat of butter or margarine on each tomato top.
 Pour the remaining pulp puree into the bottom of the pan and season the vegetables with salt and pepper.